xwal/awesome-stars/README.md

 - [cross-rs/cross](https://github.com/cross-rs/cross) - “Zero setup” cross compilation and “cross testing” of Rust crates
 - [a16z/helios](https://github.com/a16z/helios) - A fast, secure, and portable light client for Ethereum
 - [foundry-rs/foundry](https://github.com/foundry-rs/foundry) - Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
-- [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
+- [vercel/turbo](https://github.com/vercel/turbo) - Build system optimized for JavaScript and TypeScript, written in Rust
 - [AleoNet/snarkOS](https://github.com/AleoNet/snarkOS) - A Decentralized Operating System for ZK Applications
 - [matter-labs/zksync](https://github.com/matter-labs/zksync) - zkSync: trustless scaling and privacy engine for Ethereum
 - [aptos-labs/aptos-core](https://github.com/aptos-labs/aptos-core) - Aptos is a layer 1 blockchain built to support the widespread use of blockchain through better technology and user experience.